-To help you get ready for your first NDIS planning conversation there are a number of things that you can consider and write down to help you get ready.
-By taking the time to answer some simple questions you can be better prepared for the questions that you will be asked during your meeting.
-Your pre-planning questions can be done by yourself or with a family member, carer or someone from United Disability can be available to assist when requested.
+To help you get ready for your first National Disability Insurance Scheme (NDIS) planning conversation, there are a number of things that you should consider and write down.
+By taking the time to answer some simple questions, you can be better prepared for the questions that you will be asked during your meeting.

+Your pre-planning questions can be done by yourself or with a family member, carer or someone from United Disability.

-A list of questions or requirements that you may want to think about or have prepared for your planning meeting.
+Here is a list of questions and requirements that you may want to think about or have prepared for your planning meeting.

 Your personal details – You will be asked your name, age and address.